 Now more than ever, it is important to follow your LCMail messages, course bulletins posted in Canvas, and to monitor the college’s website.
 Your course instructors will correspond with you as the semester draws near about specific instructions related to your classes, about technology you’ll need to access your classes, and other information you’ll need to be successful in your fall classes.
 We’ll continue to provide updates abouton our website as well.

-Additional FAQs will be added over the summer.
-For now, please direct additional questions to firstname.lastname@example.org
+Additional FAQs will be added as needed.
+Please direct additional questions to email@example.com